NMSUAstronomy

 American universities currently have few extended learning (distance education) resources in the physical sciences.
 It is particularly challenging to provide laboratory science exercises that can be completed without an instructor on hand, without a peer group to share ideas, and without a laboratory full of equipment!

 Providing distance access to a core curriculum can broaden the participation of underrepresented groups in higher education, by allowing greater scheduling flexibility (in time, as well as in location).
-It can also draw in underserved individuals who would otherwise have no viable opportunity to consider a career in the sciences.
+It can also draw in underserved individuals who might otherwise have no viable opportunity to consider a career in the sciences.
 We thus are strongly motivated to provide additional physical science resources at the general education level.